paullizer/AzureOpenAI-with-APIM/README.md

 ### Get your APIM Subscription Key

+The subscription key for APIM is collected at the Subscription section of the APIM resource, regardless if you are in Azure Commercial or Government.

 You can use this key for testing or as an example on how to create subscriptions to provide access to you Azure Open AI service.
 Instead of sharing your Azure Open AI Key, you create subscriptions in APIM and share this key, then you can analyze and monitor usage, provide guardrails for usage, and manage access.

 ![Get your APIM Subscription Key](./images/get-your-apim-sub-key.png)